Credit Card Payment Processing For Terpenes And Terpene Products is getting more difficult by the day as banks consider them a "high risk" product.

 Don’t judge a terpene by its cover.

 These terpenes occur naturally in plants for a purpose.
-Sometimes it is to ward off foes, much in the way the thorns on the stems of roses deters predators.
+They play an essential role in the growth and survival of the plant.
+Sometimes the terpenes' role is to draw attention to the plant, like pollinators for propagation.
+Other times it's to ward off foes, much in the way the thorns on the stems of roses deter predators.
 Terpenes in plants try to discourage prey such as insects or deter fungi and bacteria from growing.
-Sometimes the purpose of a plant’s terpenes is to serve as the hydrogen/carbon atom base for other more complex molecules.
+Sometimes the purpose of a plant’s terpenes is to serve as the hydrogen/carbon atom base for other, more complex molecules.

 So what is the problem?
-Why won’t banks process terpene payments?
+Why do banks shy away from processing payments for terpenes?

-This has caused acquiring banks, payment processors, and the underwriters working within them to view terpenes as a high-risk commodity.
+This has caused terpenes to be associated solely with cannabis.
+Because of this, acquiring banks, payment processors, and the underwriters working within them to view terpenes as a high-risk commodity.
 One that they are not willing to be associated with.
-Unfortunately, they are not bothering to make a differentiation between terpenes derived from the cannabis plant and terpenes from all of the other plants occurring in nature.
+Unfortunately, they're not making a differentiation between terpenes derived from the cannabis plant and terpenes from all the other plants occurring in nature.

 For instance, Cannabis contains a very prevalent terpene called Myrcene.
 It also occurs in thyme, a spice so common we use it every day, as well as in lemongrass and mangoes.
 Myrcene is even found in the hops brewers use to give the beer that wonderful “hoppy” aroma and bitterness.